shanti-uva/kmaps-tree/README.md

 # Kmaps Tree

-This project contains a small jQuery plugin using [fancytree](https://github.com/mar10/fancytree) to display the hierarchical tree for the SHANTI Knowledg Maps applications, you can read more [here](https://shanti.virginia.edu/wordpress/?page_id=4023) and visit the [Mandala tools here](https://mandala.shanti.virginia.edu/), the hierarchy tree you see on the site fly-out is what this plugin is in charge of.
+This project contains a small jQuery plugin using [fancytree](https://github.com/mar10/fancytree) to display the hierarchical tree for the SHANTI Knowledge Maps applications, you can read more [here](https://shanti.virginia.edu/wordpress/?page_id=4023) and visit the [Mandala tools here](https://mandala.shanti.virginia.edu/), the hierarchy tree you see on the site fly-out is what this plug-in is in charge of.

 ## Getting Started

-To add this plugin to your Kmaps application you can download the code from the git repository:
+To add this plug-in to your Kmaps application you can download the code from the git repository:
 * [https://github.com/shanti-uva/kmaps-tree](https://github.com/shanti-uva/kmaps-tree)

-You can clone it or just download the jQuery plugin.
+You can clone it or just download the jQuery plug-in.

 ### Prerequisites

-The plugin requires:
+The plug-in requires:

-* Kmaps app (this plugin was designe for the KMAPS apps so you need an instance for it to run)
+* Kmaps app (this plug-in was designed for the KMAPS apps so you need an instance for it to run)
 * Solr index where the tree data is stored (and consulted)
 * [fancytree](https://github.com/mar10/fancytree)